 Hurricane Sandy, also referred to as super-storm Sandy, was one of the fiercest and most damaging natural events in recent memory.
 What was classified as a tropical storm in its initial phase developed into a hurricane, the deadliest one in 2012 and the second costliest one in the history of United States.
-It caused millions of dollars worth of water damage in NJ alone.
+It caused millions of dollars worth of water damage and water damage restoration in NJ alone.

 Hurricane Sandy, a Category 3 storm, was the largest Atlantic hurricane by its diameter.
 Water damage caused to homes and businesses by hurricane Sandy was to the tune of more than $68 billion and there were more than 233 people dead in eight countries.
 Sandy developed on October 22, 2012, in western Caribbean Sea and it made its first landfall in Jamaica as a category 2 hurricane.
 On October 24 when it made landfall in Cuba, it was a category 3 hurricane.
 With its peak winds recording 115 miles per hour and after ten days of havoc, Sandy dissipated on November 2, 2012.